citelao/cse132-site/_assignments/01-puzzles.md

 ## The Assignment

-In order to finish this assignment you must complete the `logic.c`, `logicFunctions` and `Makefile.txt` documents in the `assignment1/` folder in your repository.
+In order to finish this assignment you must complete the `manip.c`, `manipFunctions.c` and `Makefile` documents in the `c/assignment1/` folder in your repository.

 ### `Make`: our first step